 CCM is provided by Health Surveillance Assistants (HSAs) who are a paid cadre of community health workers introduced in the 1960s for smallpox vaccination and have since played a critical role in addressing public health emergencies and environmental health activities.
 Since 2008, over 3,000 HSAs located in hard to reach areas have been trained to provide CCM, in addition to traditional preventive services.
 HSAs now can manage up to 19 different commodities in their village clinics for CCM, family planning, and HIV testing.

 The Enhanced Management (EM) Approach aims to promote superior team performance practices and the use of data to inform decisions and improve supply chain performance to increase availability of medicines for community health programs.
-This approach, first tested by the project, has been adopted by the Malawi MOH and will be scaled up with the help of partners to all 29 districts by the end of 2014.
+This approach, first tested by the project, has been adopted by the Malawi MOH and was scaled up with the help of partners to all 29 districts by October 2014.
 There are two components to this intervention: cStock and DPATs.
 Learn more about Enhanced Management

 Enhanced Management is based on the premise that a synergist team approach for improving product availability will have greater outputs than what individuals could achieve alone.
 The intervention focuses on:

 - Promoting and fostering a team goal of increasing community health product availability among MOH staff at all levels of the product supply chain,